 We are an independent, successful software company based in the UK.
-We're committed to designing the highest-quality software and integrating the
+We're committed to designing the highest-quality software and integrating and

-highest-quality aeronautical data, in order to provide a service that saves pilots time and money by making flying much easier.
+developing the highest-quality aeronautical data, in order to provide a service that saves pilots time and money by making safe flying much easier.

 Innovative Market Leader

-Innovation is at the heart of everything we do at SkyDemon, driven by a our own designs and influenced by feedback from thousands of subscribers.
+Innovation is at the heart of everything we do at SkyDemon, driven by a our own designs and influenced by feedback from tens of thousands of subscribers.

 Almost every company in our industry describes themselves as a market leader, but in our case, we can actually prove it.
 Here are just a few examples of